 Turn on audio:

-Go to Settings > Audio and turn on Allow audio.
+Go to Video > Stream > Audio and include audio.

-Go to Settings > Stream and click Stream profiles.
+Go to System > Stream profiles and select the stream profile.

 Click Save.